google/docsy/userguide/content/en/docs/Adding content/repository-links.md

 Create documentation issue | `.td-page-meta--issue`
 Create project issue | `.td-page-meta--project-issue`

-Of course, you can also use these classes to unique style links.
+Of course, you can also use these classes to give repository links unique styles for your project.

 [DRY]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [git submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules